KiddKailash/KiddKailash/README.md

 ### 📚 **ClipCard: Create Instant Study Cards**
 ClipCard is a website that allows users to upload documents, copy/paste text, and instantly **generate study flashcards** using AI.
 Designed for ease of use and efficiency, ClipCard helps students and professionals turn their study materials into interactive flashcards in seconds.

 I am hesitant to make the front-end code repository public.
-In lieu of this, [visit the website](https://clipcard.netlify.app).
+In lieu of this, please visit [the production website](https://clipcard.netlify.app).

 - **Tech Stack:** React (hosted on Netlify) with Material UI, Node.js server (hosted on Render), MongoDB database.
 - **Features:** AI-Powered Flashcard Generation, User Account Management, Session Management.